DSEC60/HomeLab/Homelab_Documentation.md

 - [ ] Security Onion monitoring interface receiving the intended mirrored/TAP traffic.
 - [ ] Suricata alerts and Zeek network metadata visible in Security Onion SOC.
 - [ ] Wazuh and Security Onion evidence can be correlated during a test investigation.
+- [ ] ELK01 receives logs from at least one Windows or Linux source.
+- [ ] Logstash or direct ingestion parsing is validated for selected data sources.
+- [ ] Kibana dashboards and saved searches are backed up or exportable.
+- [ ] Elasticsearch storage and retention settings are documented.
 - [ ] Vulnerability scan schedule or manual procedure documented.
 - [ ] Critical systems included in backup plan.
 - [ ] Restore procedure tested for at least one workload.